 What you want: To grow your skill as a lash artist

 The resolution: Take one course

 You’re already growing with every lash set you create, but chances are, you’re looking for a more specific type of improvement in your skill.
 Maybe you want to take the leap into volume lashing, or become a master stylist.
 Rather than just hoping for “better” this year, set your sights on a specific technique and take a course.
 LashPRO Academy has a lineup of online courses and private training opportunities, including classic lashing, volume lashing, and lash lifting.
 Not only will you elevate your lash (and business) skill in a real way, you’ll get a document of completion to prove it.
 Or enroll in LashPRO Accelerator™ 2018, the first online business course created specifically for lash artists that teaches branding, marketing, lash skill, business skill, and self-care.
 Every week you’ll get new modules, and real, specific ways to implement changes into your business.
 Learn more about LashPRO Accelerator™ here.

 What you want: To show inner corners who’s boss

 The resolution: Do them first, and lash every. single. one.

-So as the new year approaches, and you begin thinking about what you and your business need to thrive in 2018, remember to narrow your goals down.
+So as 2018 approaches, and you think about what you and your business need to prosper in the coming year, remember to narrow your goals down.
 Make your resolutions specific, achievable, and get excited about them!
 You might just be the one raising your hand next year.